 Sustainability

-At Arvida we recognise that the choices we make can have a profound effect on New Zealand’s environment, society and economy.
+At Arvida we recognise the choices we make can have a profound effect on New Zealand’s environment, society and economy.
 We are committed to making good choices that will have a positive impact and support a more sustainable future for New Zealand.

 We have embedded sustainability into our business strategy.
 Our sustainability framework sits underneath our four strategic pillars: Growing Well, Engaging Well, Living Well, and Nurturing Well.